qor/media/README.md

 }
 ```

-And you're done! you could use it like this:
+And you're done setting up!
+You could the use it like this:

 ```go
 var product Product